 This is especially true when working with boulders and other hardscape features.
 Many plants have already been planted to soften the rock, and in 2-3 years it will look quite different.

 But to really set this landscape apart, we need to identify the remaining open spaces between the rocks and along steps and pathways.
 (The pic below clearly shows examples of these voids.)
-Here is where all those awesome plants with interesting colors, textures and forms can be used to soften the hard stone edges.
-When this nooks & cranny planting has filled in (along with the original plantings), all the landscape’s elements will appear as if they had been there for years.

 This is the attention to detail that distinguishes the OK gardens from the amazing gardens.
-This is what makes people pause, look and feel as though it’s just been there all along.

 Here’s the previous post to this project.